Kubernetes configuration

 • IFOEConfig:

 • Fields: An array of strings specifying what IFOE metrics fields to be exported.
-Detailed list of fields can be found here.
+Detailed list of fields can be found at IFOE Metrics List.
 If no fields are specified, all IFOE metrics are exported by default.

-• Labels: HOSTNAME and IFOE_UUID are mandatory labels that are always set and cannot be removed.
-Additional optional labels include IFOE_STATION_UUID, IFOE_PORT_NAME, and IFOE_DEVICE_UUID which provide more granular identification of IFOE components.
+• Labels: HOSTNAME, GPU_UUID, IFOE_STATION_UUID, IFOE_PORT_NAME are mandatory labels that are always set and cannot be removed.
+These labels provide identification of IFOE components at the host, GPU, station, port, and device levels.
 Labels supported are available in the provided example configmap.yml.

 • CustomLabels: A map of user-defined labels and their values.
 Users can set up to 10 custom labels.
 These labels will be exported with every IFOE metric, ensuring consistent metadata across all metrics.
 Custom labels allow you to add deployment-specific information such as cluster identifiers, data center locations, or other organizational metadata.